THE TAU AUTONOMY CENTER CHALLENGE

 Solan & Ludvig, 2022

-Solan & Ludvig are two identical drones made for the TAC challenges 2022.
+Solan & Ludvig is the first UAV duo made for the TAC challenge 2022.

 Marlin is our first outdoor drone designed for remote operations for TAC challenges.

 Adapting to TAC mission scenarios, Marlin is our first drone to open up a new software pipeline in autonomous operations: AI decision-making and autopilot.
 The built-in AI system utilizes a “Superfluid” state machine and MAVROS package to enable extended flight beyond visual line of sight (BVLOS).
-For terrain mappings and detections, Marlin comes with thermal imaging with the data from YOLO models.
+Marlin employs thermal imagining to detect heat signatures from human-like objects for search and rescue scenarios.
 Other key characteristics include a powerline avoidance system and a failsafe mechanism.

 The main frame is equipped with a custom antenna and various sensors for a gimbal, RGB thermal camera, Real Time Kinematic (RTK), and Pixhawk-based flight controller.
 The key takeaway from the name Marlin is its survivability under harsh weather conditions.
 This means that external hardware is made of waterproofing materials.
 In addition, Marlin is a lightweight A3 drone weighing only 2.4 kg with all essential accessories.
 Adapting to TAC mission scenarios, the drone can carry out regular flights with an additional 2.2 kg weight.